-When students are not in attendance on the first five (5) days of school, the Charter School will attempt to reach the parent/guardian on a daily basis for each of the first five (5) days to determine whether the student has an excused absence, consistent with the process outlined in this policy.
+When students are not in attendance on the first five (5) days of school, GVA will attempt to reach the parent/guardian on a daily basis for each of the first five (5) days to determine whether the student has an excused absence, consistent with the process outlined in this policy.
 If the student has a basis for an excused absence, parents must notify the school of the absence and provide documentation consistent with this policy.
-However, consistent with process below, students who are not in attendance due to an unexcused absence by the fifth (5) day of school will be subject to voluntary removal from the School, as it will be assumed that the student has chosen another school option.
+However, consistent with process below, students who are not in attendance due to an unexcused absence by the fifth (5) day of school will be subject to voluntary removal from GVA, as it will be assumed that the student has chosen another school option.
 (See the involuntary removal process below.)

 - 1. Students who are not in attendance on the first day of school will be contacted by phone to ensure their intent to enroll. - 2.
 Students who have indicated their intent to enroll, but have not attended by the third day will receive a letter indicating the student will be dis-enrolled after the fifth day of school if the student has not attended school without valid excuse. - 3.
 Students who have indicated their intent to enroll, but have not attended by the fifth day will receive a phone call reiterating the content of the letter. - 4.
-Students who have not attended by the sixth day, and do not have an excused absence as defined above for not being in attendance will be subject to involuntary removal.
-(See Below). - 5.
-The School will use the contact information provided by the parent/guardian in the registration packet. - 6.
-The District of Residence will be notified of the student's failure to attend Charter School when the involuntary removal process is final. - 7.
-The Involuntary Removal Process can be started immediately upon the Charter School receiving documentation of the student's enrollment and attendance at another public or private school (i.e., a CALPADS report).
+Students who have not attended by the sixth day, and do not have an excused absence as defined above for not being in attendance will be subject to involuntary removal. (see below). - 5.
+GVA will use the contact information provided by the parent/guardian in the registration packet. - 6.
+The district of residence will be notified of the student's failure to attend GVA when the involuntary removal process is final. - 7.
+The involuntary removal process can be started immediately upon the GVA receiving documentation of the student's enrollment and attendance at another public or private school (i.e., a CALPADS report).